 Medical assistant programs typically last between 4 months and 2 years, depending on whether or not they end in a degree.
 Costs typically range from $1,500 to $20,000, also depending on the type of program you choose.

-For example, our Online Medical Assistant Program here at Stepful costs $1,999 (even cheaper if you qualify for a scholarship) and takes 4 months to complete.
+For example, our Online Medical Assistant Program here at Stepful costs $1,799 to $2,399 (depending which scholarship you qualify for) and takes 4 months to complete.
+After competing classes, we provide support for finding externships and jobs.

 Most medical assistants work in an office or clinic during regular business hours, with a few medical assisting jobs requiring night, weekend, and holiday coverage.